milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 1. It only works in the “normal” direction for assignment (right to left)
-2. It there are some objects that it won’t play nice with it
+2. It there are some objects that it won’t play nice with

 Generally, it’s considered bad grammar to use `=` for assignment.
 Instead, we use `=` inside of functions (coming up next) to set commands